The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 Performance Gains

-The Balanced option lies somewhere in between.
+The Balanced option lies somewhere in the middle.

 DLSS 3.0/Frame Generationes takes this performance boost to the next level.